 The Airmatic runs a little large, with the smallest size being a small.
 The 100% size chart is spot on and we recommend using it to select your size.
 We bought for a 35-inch hip, which is just below the bottom end of the small.
 The loose fit worked for us, but if you often wear an XS, you might be swimming in these.

 The 100% Airmatic is made of a heavier weight material, suitable for an all-mountain short.
-Consequently, it is not as breathable as some other options, like the feather-light Dirt Roamer.
-However, there is a mesh back panel for added airflow, and it has a roomy cut.
+Consequently, it is not as breathable as some other options, however, there is a mesh back panel for added airflow, and it has a roomy cut.

 With 4-way stretch, we had no problem moving and grooving in these shorts.
 While they really shine on technical rides with knee pads, they would be a great choice for big all-day rides in the mountains where weather can be unpredictable.
 The DWR finish helps keep you dry, and the length and weight offer good coverage and protection.
 The tradeoff for that protection is that they are a little heavy and a little warm for hotter days.